 The Cobra Trooper and Cobra Officer were late additions to the Joe line.
 They were not among the initial releases of figures and appeared in later months as the brand gained a foothold.
 They were early enough to be released with straight arms: but, late enough that they featured the improved, thinner crotch piece that was less prone to breakage.
 JC Penny's had the idea to package two Cobra Troopers and one Cobra Officer into a three figure pack that was then equivalent to the 3 different 3 packs of Joes they offered as well.

 The real change to this figure three pack was the accessories.
 The Cobra Officer included his standard AK-47 rifle.
 But, he was also given a version of Short Fuse's mortar.
 While the catalog pictured the earlier, full handled mortar, the actual figure came with the half handled mortar that was being used at the time.
 The Cobra Troopers, though, did not include their original gear.
 Instead of the Dragonuv sniper that define the character, the two figures included Zap's bazooka.
 This wouldn't be great as '82 Zap bazookas are fragile and tend to break.
-However, Hasbro did future collectors one better by making both the bazookas an exclusive color.
+However, Hasbro did future collectors one better by making both the bazookas an exclusive color or an exclusive production stamp.
 This now helps differentiate these figures from someone trying to boost the price of a Cobra with a leftover Zap bazooka.
 But, it also makes finding a complete version of these figures nearly impossible.

 The other change to the set was the filecards.
 The Cobra Trooper now denotes that is an expert with a mortar and a bazooka in order to match up with the included accessories.